Responsible Use Policy

 The problem of "spam" is an extraordinarily complicated one.
 Few people would agree on a definition of exactly what constitutes "spam."
 Technical restrictions against it are therefore necessarily imprecise, as well as easily evaded.
 The university's legal ability to deal with that indefinable and technically insoluble problem is further complicated by the university's status as a public institution subject to the restrictions of the First Amendment and as an instrumentality of the State of Ohio subject to the "interstate commerce clause" of the U.S. Constitution.
 For all of these reasons, the policy does not prohibit "spam" per se unless it violates either the Ohio Anti-Spam Act or the federal CAN-SPAM law.
 For example unsolicited email with forged mail headers or which does not clearly identify the sender or which does not provide a clear opt-out message would clearly be in violation of the federal CAN-SPAM law.

 The policy prohibits the use of university computing resources for personal commercial purposes or for personal financial or other gain, and it also prohibits uses that consume an unreasonable quantity of those resources or that unreasonably interfere with the activity of other users.
 Most of what most people consider to be "spam" falls within either or both of these categories and thus is prohibited by the policy.
 In addition, "spammers" who refuse to honor a recipient's request to be removed from the "spammers" mailing lists could be engaged in what the university considers to be harassment.
 Under any of these circumstances, the university may attempt to block further incoming messages from persons outside the university who engage in such activities and may restrict or terminate the computing privileges of persons inside the university who engage in such activities.
-In addition, the Office of The Chief Information Officer can assist members of the university community to establish individual mechanisms to filter out "spam."
+In addition, the Office of Technology and Digital Innovation can assist members of the university community to establish individual mechanisms to filter out "spam."

 9. What "additional policies" may colleges or administrative units adopt for the computing resources under their control?